lmaoclost/SemanaOmniStack-10/README.md

 ### Prerequisites

 Node.js and a text editor.
 I'm using VSCode.
-Make sure that your localhost IP is correct!

 ## Installing
 cd to the cloned folder